 You may need to pass an English language test depending on your chosen category.

 You can do this by either passing an English language test with a certified provider or, if you have one, showing evidence of a degree that was taught in English.

-Sponsors of temporary workers are required to fulfil certain duties, including keeping your work documents up-to-date and being prepared for Home Office inspections.
+Sponsors of other temporary worker visas and workers are required to fulfil certain duties, including keeping your work documents up-to-date and being prepared for Home Office inspections.

 Creative and sporting requirements

 A third creative worker visa is someone who works within the creative industry, including dancers, actors, models, film crew members, or musicians (as well as other roles).
 You can apply for this category if you are going to fulfil a role that could not have been filled by a domestic worker.